A prestigious history deeply intertwined with the history of the Saint-Germain-des-Prés neighborhood

 In the 1920s, Saint-Germain-des-Près burgeoned with the energy of the Surrealist movement: Breton, Aragon and Derain, soon joined by Éluard, Giraudoux and Marx Ernst, all set up shop at the Café de Deux Magots.

 A landmark for artists, writers and intellectuals

-The whole world was transfixed on the vibrant Saint-Germain-des-Près neighborhood, which had become the intellectual lifeblood of Paris in the pre-war period: Gide and Malraux, who stayed at the Madison Hotel in the winter of 1937, Eluard, Picasso, Françoise Giroud, Saint-Exupéry, Mauriac and Paul Morand were just some of the illustrious regulars that built the renown of literary cafés.
-In the spring of 1940 Albert Camus stayed at the hotel, in room 65, so that he could finish writing The Stranger, which was then published in 1942.
+Gide, Malraux - who stayed at the Madison Hotel during the winter of 1937, Éluard, Picasso, Françoise Giroud, Saint-Exupéry, Mauriac, Paul Morand... are some of the illustrious regulars who founded the reputation of the Literary Cafés of Saint-Germain-des-Prés.
+In the spring of 1940, Albert Camus stayed at the Hotel, room 65, to finish writing his novel "L'étranger" which was published in 1942 by Gallimard.